 The Open Space and Conservation land use designations are intended to protect and preserve open and natural areas that serve to benefit the public.
-The provision of recreational opportunities is also an important aspect of these land use designations.
+The provision of recreational opportunities is also an important accept of these land use designations.

-The Open Space and Conservation land use designations comprise 9% of the land area within the Delray Beach municipal city limits (see Map AD-1).
-The current advisory land use designations for the annexation areas will not add any open space or conservation lands.
-However, new development could apply these designations to community amenities and recreational areas.
+The Open Space and Conservation land use designations consist of 9% of the land area within the Delray Beach municipal city limits.
+The current advisory land use designations for the annexation areas will not add any additional open space or conservation lands.
+However, new development could apply these designations to their community amenities and recreational areas.